 Friends of Mother Earth,

-The Los Cedros Rainforest is one of the most biologically diverse and endemic habitats on Planet Earth.
+Situated in the northern Andes of Ecuador, the Los Cedros Biological Reserve is one of the most biologically diverse and endemic habitats on Planet Earth.

 Los Cedros Biological Reserve consists of 17,000 acres of premontane wet tropical and cloud forest in Northwestern Ecuador.
 Of this, 2,650 acres is formerly colonized (now reforested) land, while the remainder is primary forest.
 The reserve is a southern buffer zone for the 450,000 acre Cotocachi-Cayapas Ecological Reserve and both are part of the Choco Phytogeographical Zone.

 Researchers are still finding new and undescribed species yearly in Los Cedros – most recently a new species of frog discovered in the reserve named Pristimantis mutabilis which is the first reptile which can change the texture of its skin back and forth from all warts to slippery smooth in minutes.
 A new phenomenon to science.

 A dedicated group of forest activists, lead by reserve creator Jose DeCoux, has managed and protected the Los Cedros Biological Reserve for the last 29 years and counting.

 This biodiversity gem would have long ago succumbed to deforestation, pastures, cows and corn if it weren't for the continued presence of this team.
 The constant search for new arable land for subsistence agriculture and illegal logging would have turned this rich and magical forest ecosystem to a simple pasture.